-- G.S.
+15. On July 23, 2013, North Carolina Session Law 2013-316 (House Bill 998) was signed into law.
+Among other things, House Bill 998 added a new section, G.S.
 105-130.3C, to the general statutes concerning possible future rate reductions in the corporate state income tax rate.
 On August 6, 2015, the North Carolina Department of Revenue announced that, pursuant to this new section, the target for the fiscal year ended 2014-2015 had been met, and the state corporate income tax rate will decrease from the current rate of 5% to 4%, effective for taxable years beginning on or after January 1, 2016.
 It is reasonable and appropriate to calculate state income taxes in this proceeding based on the statutory corporate rate effective January 1, 2016, of 4%.

-It is reasonable and appropriate to calculate federal income taxes in this proceeding based on the corporate rate of 34%. - 18.
-Due to the reduction in the state corporate income tax rate from 6.9% to 6.0% effective January 1, 2014, and to 5% effective January 1, 2015, CWSNC has excess deferred income taxes.
-In its May 13, 2014 Order issued in Docket No. M-100, Sub 138, the Commission ordered that excess deferred taxes for all utilities be held in a deferred tax regulatory liability account until they can be amortized as credits to income tax expense in each utility's next general rate case proceeding.
+16. Due to the reduction in the state income tax rate from 6.9% to 5%, CWSNC has excess deferred income taxes.
+In its May 13, 2014, Order issued in Docket No. M-100, Sub 138, the Commission ordered that excess deferred taxes for all utilities be held in a deferred tax regulatory liability account until they can be amortized as credits to income tax expense in each utility's next general rate case proceeding.
 The regulatory liability related to excess deferred income taxes should be amortized over three years, consistent with the amortization period for rate case expense.
-Since the North Carolina Department of Revenue has announced that the target has been met and the state corporate income tax rate will decrease to 4% effective January 1, 2016, the excess deferred taxes related to the decrease from 5% to 4% in the regulatory liability should also be amortized over three years. - 19.
-It is reasonable and appropriate for CWSNC to recover total rate case expenses of \$448,525, consisting of \$304,330 related to the current proceeding and \$144,195 of unamortized rate case expense from prior proceedings, to be amortized and collected over a three-year period, for an annual level of rate case expense of \$149,508. - 20.
-It is reasonable and appropriate that the unamortized balance of the gain on sale of systems sold to Charlotte Mecklenburg Utility Department as of December 31, 2015, should be amortized over a three-year period. - 21.
-CWSNC's total operating revenue deductions under present rates are:
+Since the North Carolina Department of Revenue has announced that the target has been met and the state corporate income tax rate will decrease to 4% effective January 1, 2016, the excess deferred taxes related to the decrease from 5% to 4% in the regulatory liability also should be amortized over three years.

+17. It is reasonable and appropriate for CWSNC to recover total rate case expenses of \$448,525, consisting of \$304,330 related to the current proceeding and \$144,195 of unamortized rate case expense from prior proceedings, to be amortized and collected over a three-year period, for an annual level of rate case expense of \$149,508.

+18. It is reasonable and appropriate that the unamortized balance of the gain on sale of systems sold to Charlotte Mecklenburg Utility Department as of December 31, 2015, should be amortized over an additional three-year period.

+19. CWSNC's total operating revenue deductions under present rates are: